 I create beautiful software, independently or in teams, with good planning, testing, continuous integration, version control, and solid technical writing.
-I love working in entertainment and have a special focus on writing search tools.

 Director of Technology, Satellite Collective

 PHP, MySQL, ffmpeg

 PHP, MySQL, Lucene, Solr, SVN

 Senior Developer, ProQuest

 PHP, Python, Ruby, PostgreSQL, GD Image Library, Apache, HTML/CSS